MariaWissler/microsoft-graph-docs/concepts/teams-licenses.md

 enables access to APIs with limited usage per requesting application for evaluation purposes.
 Change notifications will not be sent if the limit is exceeded.

 [!NOTE] Starting July 5, 2022, billing events for these APIs reach general availability as communicated in this [announcement](https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/).
 We require applications to complete this [form](https://aka.ms/teamsgraph/protectedApis_az).
-See also [recent updates](#recent-updates-and-price-for-additional-use) for more details.
+See [recent updates](#recent-updates-and-price-for-additional-use) for more details.

 ## `model=A` requirements